The Problem I Set Out to Solve

 Marketing Student

-Involvement level in the planning process: medium
+Involvement level in the planning process:

 Mike